pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

     Package = "github.com/example/hello-pgpkg"
     Schemas = [ "hello" ]

+> Note that schema names in the `toml` file are **case-sensitive**.
+In SQL scripts, Postgres converts unquoted
+> names to lowercase, so that's what we recommend you use here.

 Create your first stored function in `func.sql`:

     create or replace function hello.func() returns void language plpgsql as $$